 How does a surround sound processor work?

-The processor handles all the input media sources and converts digital signals into analog so they can be changed into object base audio or surround audio and the video signals to be converted into pixels when shown on display.
+In-Short: The processor handles all the input media sources and converts digital signals into analog so they can be changed into object base audio or surround audio and the video signals to be converted into pixels when shown on display.

-All the inputs such as gaming console, Blu-ray player, and Dish TV are connected to the processor.
+In-Depth: All the inputs such as the gaming console, Blu-ray player, and Dish TV are connected to the processor.
 The processor is continuously fed with signals by these devices.
 The processor’s job is to work on these signals and deliver them to their destinations.

 The processor also provides volume controls for the surround sound.

 Also, almost all of the processors have balanced audio outputs.
 Balance means they have negative, positive, and a ground terminal for output ports.
 They transfer these electric interference-free signals to the amplifier.
-These signals sound better and immersive than regular output ports.
+These signals sound better and more immersive than regular output ports.
 Also, at the time when I am writing this article.
 No AV receiver provides these balanced XLR output ports.